What is Active Learning?

 At BC, we refer to Active Learning Classrooms (ALC) as student-oriented, technologically-enhanced learning spaces designed to foster visible thinking and collaboration among students.
 ALCs are purpose-built physical spaces meant to facilitate ‘active learning’ for students.
 They are mostly designed such that there is no classroom front; instead, the instructor moves around the classroom working on multiple screens and writing surfaces.
 Movable furniture, technology, and sound systems allow for a flexible environment where the pedagogy and learning strategies can be tailored to the needs of the instructor and students.
 ALCs encourage discussion and interactive teaching with a special focus on problem solving, analysis, higher order thinking and collaboration during the class.

 ALC at Boston College

 The CTE manages one Active Learning Classroom (located in the O’Neill Library 246) that faculty members can book on a semester-long or ad hoc basis.
-We simply ask that faculty members looking to book this room utilize the room for active learning, rather than traditional instructional approaches.
+We do invite faculty members looking to book this room to utilize the room for active learning, rather than traditional instructional approaches.
 The room features furniture that can be easily configured to accommodate work in groups and includes writing surfaces and integrated wireless projection to any of six screens in the room.
 The room is also equipped with cameras and ceiling-mounted microphones to allow for video conferencing and lecture capture.